Things to do at Anglesey Abbey, Gardens and Lode Mill review

 When are they open?

 Anglesey Abbey is open nearly all year round.
-For up to date opening times and dates please follow this link.
+For up-to-date opening times and dates please visit their website.

 Dog friendly?